MDP Planning as Policy Inference: Inference

 \subsection{Algorithm}

-A natural baseline for posterior inference over the policy distribution specified by~\eqref{eqn:hat_logp_pi} is structured variational approximation~\citep{HBW+13}.
-However, single-trajectory variational inference tends to produce underdispersed approximations, collapse onto a small subset of trajectory modes, and requires problem-specific heuristics to remain stable under multimodal dynamics or sparse rewards.
-The sequential structure of~\eqref{eqn:hat_logp_pi} encourages application of variational SMC, which multi-particle objective incorporates information from diverse trajectory proposals, yielding a tighter and more robust approximation to the policy posterior.
-These advantages, however, require adaptation of VSMC to the policy inference setting, which is the subject of this section.
+A natural baseline for posterior inference under the rollout estimator in~\eqref{eqn:hat_logp_pi} is structured variational inference \citep{HBW+13}, but single-trajectory objectives are often underdispersed and prone to mode collapse.
+The sequential structure of returns makes variational sequential Monte Carlo (VSMC) a natural alternative: its multi-particle objective aggregates diverse trajectory proposals and yields a tighter, more robust approximation.

-VSMC optimizes a stochastic lower bound on the log marginal likelihood, where the stochasticity arises from Monte Carlo sampling of particle trajectories from the variational proposal.
-In the policy inference setting considered here, the objective is additionally noisy because the unnormalized log density of a policy is intractable and can only be evaluated through an unbiased Monte Carlo estimator~\eqref{eqn:hat_logp_pi}.
-This second source of randomness is independent of the variational proposal and therefore does not alter the variational interpretation of the VSMC objective.
-It can be treated as exogenous estimator noise on the target density, analogous to the pseudo-marginal setting~\citep{AR09}, and incorporated directly into the optimization without modification of the underlying algorithm.
+In our setting, the unnormalized policy log density is available only through the unbiased Monte Carlo estimator~\eqref{eqn:hat_logp_pi}; this can be treated as exogenous estimator noise on the target density (analogous to pseudo-marginal inference~\citep{AR09}) and incorporated directly into VSMC optimization.

-We constrain our setting to countable state spaces and finite action spaces.
-We require a countable state space to be able to identify previously visited states and to count the number of visits.
-This assumption is for ease of caching and revisitation bookkeeping; the probabilistic model itself does not depend on discreteness.
-We require a finite action space to be able to identify previously occurred state--action transitions and to count the number of occurrences, as well as to express policies by means of discrete distributions.
-In particular, for a deterministic policy space, a policy $\pi$ in state $s$ is an action assignment, drawn from a categorical distribution over actions.
+We assume a countable state space and a finite action space to enable revisit bookkeeping and categorical action proposals; these assumptions simplify the inference mechanics and do not affect the probabilistic model.
+For deterministic policy inference, a policy assigns a single action to each visited state, sampled on first visit:

-In a factored state space, where each state is represented by a fixed-dimensional vector of state variables, the distribution of policies can be parameterized by a neural network with the vector representation of the state as the input and the vector of action probabilities $\pmb{p}$ as the output.
-We adopt this parametrization in our case studies.
+In our case studies, $\pmb{p}(s)$ is parameterized by a neural network over a factored representation of $s$.

-\paragraph{SMC sweep} Two adjustments to vanilla SMC sweep are required:
+\paragraph{SMC sweep} Two adjustments to the vanilla SMC sweep are required: